nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-12-07-Langtons-Ant-III.md

 #### Making animation frames

-In making the frames of an animation, we come to one of the reasons why I chose to code this up from scratch: Many of the most visually interesting examples I could find seemed to build and fill in an expanding square.
-In my mind, an animation visualizing this looks best if the square grows at a constant rate.
+In making the frames of an animation, we arrive at one of the main reasons why I chose to code this up from scratch: Many of the most visually interesting examples I could find seemed to build and fill in an expanding square.
+In my mind, an animation showing such an ant looks best if the square grows at a constant rate.
 But when the ant takes a constant number of steps per frame, the square's growth will appear to slow over time.
 But for these expanding-square examples, if the ant takes \\(b \cdot i\\) steps during frame \\(i\\) where \\(b\\) is some constant, the growth of the square will appear roughly constant.
-This isn't an exact science but it seems to work quite well.
-We just need to find the conatnt \\(b\\).
+This is only a heuristic, since even if the ant does build an expanding square, its precise behavior is more complicated and less predictable.
+But in practice this seems to work quite well.
+We just need to find the conatnt \\(b\\), which takes some easy algebra.

 Say you want to make a \\(15\\)-second long animation where an ant takes `100_000_000` steps.
 For \\(15\\) seconds you'll need `900` frames.
 If the number of steps taken by the ant per frame is fixed, that would mean `100_000_000 / 900 = 111111` steps each frame.
 But if the ant is taking \\(b\cdot i\\) steps per frame, we need